typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 The [ConductR-Ansible](https://github.com/typesafehub/conductr-ansible) plays and playbooks provision [Lightbend ConductR](https://conductr.lightbend.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).
 The branches of the repository track that of ConductR.
 As such the 2.0.x branch of ConductR-Ansible would be used to build ConductR 2.0.x clusters.

-Use create-network-ec2.yml to setup a new Virtual Private Cloud (VPC) and create your cluster in the new VPC.
+Optionally, use create-network-ec2.yml to setup a new Virtual Private Cloud (VPC) and create your cluster in the new VPC.
 You only need to provide your access keys and what region to execute in.
 The playbook outputs a vars file for use with the build-cluster-ec.yml.
+If you choose to use an existing VPC, be certain to note the required security group rules.

 The playbook build-cluster-ec2.yml launches three instances across three availability zones and one instance for imaging.
-ConductR Core and ConductR Agent are installed on all instances and configured to form a cluster.
-The nodes are registered with a load balancer.
+ConductR Core, ConductR Agent and HAProxy are installed on all instances and configured to form a cluster.
+Conductr-HAProxy is loaded and the nodes are registered with a load balancer.
 This playbook can be used with the newly created VPC from create-network-ec2.yml or your existing VPC and security groups.

 ### Prepare controller host